Lecrapouille/OpenGlassBox/doc/script.md

 end
 ```

-Units are buildings. `caps` sets local resource capacities, `resources` sets initial amounts, and `targets` lists the names agents can use to find the building.
+Units are buildings. `caps` sets local resource capacities, `resources` sets initial amounts, and `targets` lists the names agents use to find the building.
 A unit is **not** a graph node: it may be anchored to a segment or node, or stand freely in the world.

 ### `areas`